yedivanseven/swak/README.md

 ## Installation
 * Create a new virtual environment running at least `python 3.12`.
-* The easiest way of installing `swak` is from the python package index [PyPi](https://pypi.org/project/swak/), where it is hosted.
+* The easiest way of installing `swak` is from the python package index [PyPI](https://pypi.org/project/swak/), where it is hosted.
 Simply type
   ```shell
   pip install swak
   ```
   or treat it like any other python package in your dependency management.
-* If you need support for interacting with the Google Cloud Project (GCP), in particular Google BigQuery (BQ) and Google CLoud Storage (GCS), install _extra_ dependencies with:
+* If you need support for interacting with the Google Cloud Project, in particular Google BigQuery and Google CLoud Storage, install _extra_ dependencies with:
   ```shell
   pip install swak[cloud]